goblivend/Advent-of-code/2023/README.md

 ### Day 16

 This was first day done at ~6am more exactly 6:15am counting the waky waky and the code setup and 3000 so not that bad

+### Day 17

+This day was quite difficult but after ~8h of coding managed to do it

+At first seemed like an annoying type of difficult but actually was quite nice :D